christiejibaraki/nand2tetris-assembler/README.md

 # nand2tetris-assembler
-### Assembler, Week 4, Project 6
+### Hack Assembler, Week 4, Project 6

-The main module runs the assembler which translates assembly language to machine code.
+The main module runs the assembler which translates Hack assembly language to machine code.

 Input should be a file with extension `.asm`.
 The machine code will be written to a file with the same filename and extension `.hack`